 9. Visit the Baltic Sea

 What the Hamptons are to New York is probably the Baltic Sea to Berlin (or whatever).
 Everybody escapes to the sea at some point, but it doesn’t feel like escaping Berlin.
-In fact, it’s just the extension of the city, except it’s a two hour train trip away and it’s got an ocean!
+In fact, it’s just the extension of the city, except it’s a two hour train trip away and it’s got an ocean (it’s not the Mediterranean sea, but it’s good enough for me).
 Be spontaneous about it, though.
 If you book ahead with too much time in advance you’ll probably end up in rainy weather.
 Just pitch your tent, for Gods sake, and see what happens.
 Sleeping in the sand, listening to the waves, that will take the burden of the city away from you.
 I promise.
 It’s not overwhelmingly expensive to do this trip (if you’re one of those active people that allegedly exist, you might even want to do a bike trip up there).
 Enjoy the typical German architecture or the quirky local hot spots.

 Bonus: Things you shouldn’t do in the Berlin summer